 - Ineffective Trademark Search: Insufficient search can lead to mismatches with already registered trademarks.

-- Weak Class Selection: Weak class selection can limit protection scope.
+- Weak Class Selection: Weak class selection can limit the protection scope.

 - Weak Documentation: Weak or poor documentation can lead to delay or rejection.